JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {kotlin-runnable="true"}

-### Get the first item of a possibly empty collection
+## Getting the first item of a possibly empty collection

 In Java, you can safely get the first item using `iterator()`.
 ```java